-Establishing a routine and washing reusable shopping bags is part of the process of making the switch, but in the end this small chore is completely worth all of the environmental benefits gained by doing away with disposable plastic bags and using reusable grocery bags.
+Establishing a routine and washing reusable shopping bags is part of the process of making the switch, but in the end, this small chore is completely worth all of the environmental benefits gained by doing away with disposable plastic bags and using reusable grocery bags.

 What the Future Holds for Plastic Bag Ban in Chicago

 The City Council Committee on Health and Environmental Protection heard testimony recently on Chicago’s proposed Plastic Bag Reduction Ordinance.
-While no vote took place there was a lot of positive discussion and it was evident there is a great deal of support for such a ban.
+While no vote took place there were a lot of positive discussions and it was evident there is a great deal of support for such a ban.
 This has been a long process that at times was just plain dicey, so it’s really nice to see a productive dialog on the topic of banning disposable plastic bags in the Windy City.

 Efforts in Chicago have been renewed by the recent passage of a plastic bag ban in Los Angeles.
-The bag ban in LA proved that it can be done – a major city can pass a single use plastic bag ban.
+The bag ban in LA proved that it can be done – a major city can pass a single-use plastic bag ban.
 Next steps have not been set regarding Chicago’s Plastic Bag Reduction Ordinance, but we for one are anxiously keeping an eye on Chicago and we cannot wait until we can give them a green pin on our bag ban map.